Lush, green forests.

 Norway has the world's second longest coastline, which means there are plenty of stunning beaches.

-The pristine white sand and turquoise water look tropical, even though the temperatures might not match that description.
+Some even have pristine white sand and turquoise water.
+It looks tropical, although the temperatures might not match that description...

 This doesn't bother Norwegians though, as they use the beaches for more than just sunbathing.
 Enjoy sunset walks, picnics, and more.